RMWinslow/papersdrafts/contagion/poisson approach.md

 - [x] Extend equilibrium to multiple types?
 - [ ] Calculate the Poisson contact equilibrium for a few different utility functions.
     - See notes right up above.
+- [ ] Think about the following:

     What if vaccine arrives with poisson rate bleh?
     Then probability of infection becomes vrtauW/(vrtauW+bleh)?
     Doesn't seem quite the same, given that the W is also affected by vaccine arrival.